GSA-TTS/identity-dev-docs/_pages/saml.md

 ### Auth response

-After the user authenticates, login.gov will redirect and POST a form back to your Assertion Consumer Service URL:
+After the user authenticates, login.gov will redirect and POST a form back to your registered Assertion Consumer Service URL:

 ```bash
 POST ${ASSERTION_CONSUMER_SERVICE_URL}